Home

 SUPPORTING THE COMMUNITY

-Since November 2024, Shamim has organised events, including monthly peer meetings for information exchange, and providing hot meals for up to 200 attendees each month.
+Since November 2024, Shamim has organised events, including monthly peer meetings for information exchange, and providing hot meals for over 200 attendees each month.
 Her focus on supporting underprivileged families and promoting multiculturalism has positively impacted countless people and fostered community connections.

 Dr Grace Spence Green